 - Provision and Use of Work Equipment Regulations 1998.

 If you have encountered accidents in the construction industry and sustained injuries in construction, you may be entitled to claim compensation for your accident.
 Our construction accidents solicitors will advise you free of charge on the eligibility of your compensation claim, with no obligation, and we will only accept your claim if we believe there is a reasonable chance of success.

-Will bringing a workplace accident claim affect my job?
+Will bringing a construction site accident claim affect my job?

 If you have been injured at work and then exercise your right to bring a claim for compensation against your employer, you should then not be adversely treated by your employer.
 The reality is that although you may be bringing a claim against your employer in name, your claim will actually be handled by your employer’s insurers or solicitors.